 Employees are one of your biggest assets as your success depends on them.
 While, you have bought group term insurance and group health insurance to give financial security to their families after their death and also cover them against rising medical expenses, what if they don’t die but become disabled?

 To combat such issues, it is imperative to buy a group personal accident insurance policy for your employees.
 The policy will offer cover in case your employee dies in an accident or becomes disabled.

-Some group personal accident insurers offer children education allowance in the form of tuition benefit.
-In the case of accidental death, 10% of the sum insured or the actual tuition fees charged by the educational institution, whichever is lower, is paid in the form of children’s education benefit.
+Some group personal accident insurers offer children education allowance in the form of tuition benefits.
+In the case of accidental death, 10% of the sum insured or the actual tuition fees charged by the educational institution, whichever is lower, is paid in the form of children’s education benefits.

-It is an advantageous feature which ensures that the death or disability of the employee doesn’t affect the education of his/her child.
+It is an advantageous feature that ensures that the death or disability of the employee doesn’t affect the education of his/her child.

-Living in Delhi with his wife, Megha and 15-year old son Anvit, Raghav was a happy man.
-On a professional front, he was working in the IT company for the last ten years as a senior software engineer.
+Living in Delhi with his wife, Megha, and 15-year-old son Anvit, Raghav was a happy man.
+On a professional front, he was working in an IT company for the last ten years as a senior software engineer.

 Considering the fact that his family was solely dependent on his earnings, Raghav bought a term insurance policy and health insurance policy as well.
 Completing the financial security net was the group personal accident insurance policy offered by his employer.